 Optimal Mind Nootropic blend is the first of its kind in the UK, with the help of specialists we have harnessed the power of Ayurvedic & Chinese medicine and combined it with modern science, the result is a power house of cognitive enhancement that will not only optimise your mind but will also help modulate your immune and energy systems.

-Optimal Mind is the result of years of research; we went as far as to study Soviet Military research from the war in Afghanistan to inspire and balance the new Focus Optimal range.
-No short cuts have been taken and this is what sets Optimal Mind and Optimal Sport above other adaptogenic products on the UK market.
+Optimal Mind is the result of years of research; no short cuts have been taken and this is what sets Optimal Mind and Optimal Sport above other adaptogenic products on the UK market.

 The Focus Optimal Range is different because we have worked with leading researchers in this field to ensure every ingredient compliments the next and the dose of each is where it should be to enhance the potency and efficacy of the adaptogenic blends Optimal Mind and Optimal Sport.